andydunstall/piko/docs/getting-started.md

 services.
 It connects to the Pico server and registers endpoints, then forwards incoming requests to your services.

-Create a simple HTTP server to forward requests to, such as `python3 -m http.server 4000` so serve the files in the local directory on port `4000`.
+First create a local HTTP server to forward requests to, such as `python3 -m http.server 4000` so serve the files in the local directory on port `4000`.